codecontemplator/vscode-kubeseal/README.md

 # Kubeseal extension for VS Code

 This extension provides functionality for sealed kubernets secrets.
-I wraps the command line utility `kubeseal` which is a part of the https://github.com/bitnami-labs/sealed-secrets.
+It wraps the command line utility `kubeseal` which is a part of the https://github.com/bitnami-labs/sealed-secrets.

 ## Features